AnKing-VIP/anki-wrapper/config.md

 * buttons: Main object.
 Specify every wrapper buttons to create
   + Key: The name of the command (free)
   + Value: Object
+    - action: The action to execute.
+Must be a function either in commands.js or user\_files/js.js
+    - visible: Is the button visible, or is it only a shortcut
     - style: object specifying the style of the button itself.
 Any parameter can be skipped
-      * icon: Path to the png icon in the user_files/icons/ folder.
-(If your file is "user_files/icons/hello.png", put "hello")
+      * icon: Path to the icon in the user_files/icons/ folder.
+(If your file is "user_files/icons/hello.png", put "hello.png")
       * tip: Alt-text to display to the user
       * keys: Keyboard shortcut to the button (eg. "Shift+c")
       * label: Name to display if there is no icon